stoneacre/beautiful-jekyll/_posts/2017-02-03-best-banks-for-latinos.md

 If bilingual banking is needed, be certain that your local branch has a bilingual staff member on site before opening an account.

 ## The Bottom Line
 There are a lot of banks out there to choose from.
 Every one of these banks is interested in adding customers and expanding their regional footprint.
 Don’t underestimate the power you have a consumer.
-Do some comparison shopping, ask friends if they have a recommendation, and spend time getting to know any bank before opening an account in 2017.
+Do some comparison shopping, ask friends if they have a recommendation, and spend time getting to know any bank before opening an account.